 Compensation for non-employee directors should (i) be competitive and (ii) encourage stock ownership through payment of a portion of compensation in the form of stock, options, or similar securities.
-The Compensation Committee will periodically review the level and form of director compensation, including compared to companies of similar size, industry and complexity.
-This review will also evaluate both direct and indirect forms of compensation to directors, including any (i) charitable contributions by the Company to organizations at a director's direction or with which a director is affiliated and (ii) consulting or similar arrangements between the Company and a director.
+The Compensation Committee reviews, at least annually, the appropriate level and form of director compensation, which may include comparisons to companies of similar size, industry and complexity.
+This review evaluates both direct and indirect forms of compensation to directors, including any (i) charitable contributions by the Company to organizations at a director's direction or with which a director is affiliated and (ii) consulting or similar arrangements between the Company and a director.
 Changes to director compensation will be proposed to the full Board for consideration.

-Directors' fees (including any additional amounts paid to committee members or chairs) are the only compensation that Audit Committee members may receive from the Company.
+Directors' fees (including equity awards and any additional amounts paid as committee members or chairs) are the only compensation that Audit Committee members may receive from the Company.
 However, Audit Committee members may also receive fixed amounts of compensation under retirement plans, and deferred compensation, from the Company, for prior service, so long as not contingent on continued service.